 Also of interest is that State College has more people living here who work in computers and math than 95% of the places in the US.

 State College is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in State College have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 State College’s economy is one such example of this.

 State College, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the borough.

-State College is a somewhat ethnically-diverse borough.
+State College is a very ethnically-diverse borough.
 The people who call State College home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of State College residents report their race to be White, followed by Asian.
-Important ancestries of people in State College include German, Irish, Italian, English, Polish and Russian.
+Important ancestries of people in State College include German, Irish, Italian, English, and Polish.